Sushilkumar1999/java-selenium-self-healing-framework/README.md

 ## 📌 Summary

-This project demonstrates a **practical, interview-ready Selenium automation framework** with **custom self-healing logic and thread-safe parallel execution**.
+This project demonstrates a **practical, simple Selenium automation framework** with **custom self-healing logic and thread-safe parallel execution**.
 It addresses real-world automation challenges while keeping the implementation simple, transparent, and fully under developer control.

 ⭐ If you find this project useful, feel free to fork or contribute.